What is unlevered free cash flow?

 Unlevered free cash flow = EBIT – Taxes + Depreciation & Amortization – Capital Expenditures – increases in non-cash working capital

 Why is unlevered free cash flow used?

-Unlevered free cash flow is used to remove the impact of capital structure on a firm’s value and make companies more comparable.
+Unlevered free cash flow is used to remove the impact of capital structure on a firm’s value and to make companies more comparable.
 Its principal application is in valuation, where a discounted cash flow (DCF) model is built to determine the net present value (NPV) of a business.
-By using unlevered cash flow the enterprise value is determined, which can easily be compared to the enterprise value of another business.
+By using unlevered cash flow, the enterprise value is determined, which can easily be compared to the enterprise value of another business.